u-mulder/go-sms-info/README.md

 # sms_info

-`sms-info` helps you to get full info about sms message by providing text of this message.
+`sms-info` provides essential data about sms message by providing text of this message.

 ## Installation